College Admission for Students with Learning Disabilities

 1. Decide whether to disclose the disability.

-A good place to reveal a learning difference is on the section of an application that asks for any additional, relevant information.
-Some students also choose to write their college essay about their disability.
+A good place to reveal a learning difference is on the section of an application that asks for any additional and relevant information.
+Some students also choose to write their essay about their disability.

 2. Book an appointment with the disability office.

-When evaluating colleges, it’s crucial that you visit each institution’s disability office to get an idea of what accommodations and services are available.
+When evaluating colleges and universities, it’s crucial that you visit each institution’s disability office to get an idea of what accommodations and services are available.
+Any school that accepts federal funding must provide support services for learning-disabled students and make “reasonable” accommodations.

-Families fear that the admission office will learn if they pay a visit to a college’s disability office.
+Families fear that the admissions office will learn if they pay a visit to a school's disability office.
 That, however, shouldn’t happen.
-By federal law, a disability service office can’t disclose information that you provided to an admission office.
+By federal law, a disability service office can’t disclose information that you provided to an admissions office.

 3. Ask the right questions.